fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/04BasicContext/README.md

 4. Try adding more user information or creating new user types!

 ## What You'll Learn 🧠
-- How to create and use context objects
+- How to create and use context objects with dataclasses
-- How to make tools that access context information
+- How to make async tools that access context information
 - How to create agents that give personalized responses
+- How to use generic typing with agents (Agent[UserContext])

 Happy coding! 🎉